salmonwatersheds/run-reconst-sim/model/README.md

 Running a simulation
 --------------------

 The `recoverySim` function found in `reconstrSimulator.R` runs a single MC simulation of the model outlined in Fig. 1.
 The various parameters and controls are passed to this function in a named vector called `simPar` that can be read from a .csv file.
 Several examples of parameters used in the simulations for this project can be found in the `data` folder.
-The following description outlines the components within the `recoverySim` function, relating parts of the code to the mathematical equations for population dynamics, observation, and assessment of the hypothetical chum salmon CU. **Note that the equations may not display properly in the GitHub markdown doc, in which case refer to the modelDescription.pdf version of this document.**
+The following description outlines the components within the `recoverySim` function, relating parts of the code to the mathematical equations for population dynamics, observation, and assessment of the hypothetical chum salmon CU. **Note that the equations may not display properly in the GitHub markdown doc, in which case refer to the pdf version of teh README document in the model folder.**

 Setup
 -----